Medicare Advantage Plans in Maryland

 The second way this can happen is during the Annual Open Enrollment period or AEP.
 This happens between October 15th and December 7th of each year and changes made during this period will take effect on January 1st.
 During this time, you will have coverage from your Medicare Advantage Plan until the 1st of the new year.
 To qualify, you must go through medical underwriting with your Medicare Supplement Plan company and be approved.
 Once approved, you can then apply for a Medicare Prescription Drug plan.
 Both will start on January 1st.
 Please note that if you apply for a Prescription Drug Plan (PDP) prior to being approved for a Medicare Supplement Plan, the mere act of submitting your PDP application will automatically cancel your current Medicare Advantage Plan coverage.
 It's best to allow an experienced broker to facilitate these changes.

 The last way this can happen is through a Special Election Period, or SEP.
-These SEP reasons allow you to switch back to Original Medicare and obtain a Medicare Gap Plan without having to answer medical questions (it’s Guaranteed Issue).
+These SEP reasons allow you to switch back to Original Medicare and obtain a Medicare Gap Plan without having to answer medical questions (it’s called a Guaranteed Issue).
 There are a few reasons this can happen, like moving out of the service area (county) of the plan if you move into a county that does not have that same exact plan.
-Moving from PG to AA county may not be enough, but moving from PG to Calvert will (because Calvert has very few, if any, Medicare Advantage plans in their county).
+Moving from PG to AA county may not be enough, but moving from PG to Allegany will, because Allegany has very few, Medicare Advantage plans in their county.

-Most Medicare Advantage Plans Include Medicare Rx Drug Coverage
+Most Medicare Advantage Plans in Maryland Include Medicare Rx Drug Coverage

 There are MA plans (Medicare Advantage) and there are MAPD (Medicare Advantage Prescription Drug) Plans.
 The MA plans do not cover Rx coverage, while MAPD plans do.